Sandler73/Debian-Gaming-Setup-Project/FAQ.md

 ### What are the system requirements?

-You need Python 3.7 or later (pre-installed on all modern Debian-based distros), root/sudo access for package installation, an active internet connection, and at least 2 GB of free disk space.
+You need Python 3.12 or later, root/sudo access for package installation, an active internet connection, and at least 2 GB of free disk space.
 4+ GB RAM is recommended for a comfortable gaming experience.

 ### Does the script require any external Python dependencies?